xinshengwang/academic-kickstart/content/project/S2IGAN/index.md

 <small>

-**Effect of the distinctive loss in SEN** We investigated the effect of the distinctive loss $\mathcal{L}_d$ for training SEN. The results are shown in Table 2.
+**Effect of the distinctive loss in SEN** We investigated the effect of the distinctive loss $\mathcal{L}_d$ for training SEN. The SEN module was evaluated using a cross-modal image retrieval task.
+Specifically, we used speech descriptions to retrieve the corresponding images with the same class.
+Retrieval performance was evaluated with the mean Average Precision (mAP).
+Higher mAP means a better retrieval result, indicating better performance on embedding speech information.
+The results are shown in Table 2.
 As can be seen, SEN without using $\mathcal{L}_d$ for training shows a performance drop in terms of mAP on both datasets.
 Importantly, a better performance of SEN always led to an increase in the performance of S2IGAN, showing the importance of learning a good speech embedding for the task of image generation.
 </small>
 <style type="text/css">
 .tg  {border-collapse:collapse;border-color:#ccc;border-spacing:0;}